Cascadia movement: American Civil War

-When the Southern states of the U.S. seceded to form the Confederate States of America, some Oregon Territory settlers reacted to the instability of the union as another opportunity to seek independence.
+When most of the slave states of the US seceded to form the Confederate States of America, some Oregon Territory settlers reacted to the instability of the union as another opportunity to seek independence.
 The leader of California's federal forces at the outset of the Civil War was himself a supporter of the Confederate cause, but that movement proved weaker than its opposition.
 For his role in convincing Californians to remain in the Union, Thomas Starr King was honored as one of the two "heroes of California" in the U.S. Capitol's National Statuary Hall Collection until 2009, when his statue was replaced by one of Ronald Reagan.

-While independence movements during this time failed to take root, Adella M. Parker, president of the University of Washington Alumni Association, argued in her speech at the groundbreaking of the Seattle campus that the Pacific Northwest should build a new regional culture:
+While independence movements during this time failed to take root, Adella M. Parker, president of the University of Washington Alumni Association, argued in her 1894 speech at the groundbreaking of the Seattle campus that the Pacific Northwest should build a new regional culture:

 That the West should un-falteringly follow the East in fashions and ideals would be as false and fatal as that America should obey the standards of Europe.
 Let the West, daring and unprejudiced, discover its own ideals and follow them.
 The American standard in literature and philosophy has long been fixed by the remote East.
 Something wild and free, something robust and full will come out of the West and be recognized in the final American type.
 Under the shadow of those great mountains a distinct personality shall arise, it shall adopt other fashions, create new ideals, and generations shall justify them.